uhafner/warnings-ng-plugin-devenv/README.md

 analysis tools so you immediately get an impression of the functionality of the Warnings plugin.
 - IntelliJ project that references the modules of the Warnings plugin.
 This project contains presets of my [coding style](https://github.com/uhafner/codingstyle) and some other helpful configurations.
 Note that IntelliJ (or global IntelliJ preferences) are not part of this project.
+- [Acceptance test harness](https://github.com/jenkinsci/acceptance-test-harness) project and some scripts to start the UI tests of the Warnings plugin.
+These tests will run by using a pooled Jenkins controller with the preconfigured set of Jenkins plugins in the docker container.

 ## Supported operating systems

-The development environment has been tested on macOS Mojave and Ubuntu Linux 18.04 (in a virtual machine running on macOS).
-It still needs to be verified, which of these steps work on Windows.
+The development environment has been tested on macOS Mojave Ubuntu Linux 18.04 (in a virtual machine running on macOS), and Windows.
 Pull requests are always welcome.

 ## TLDR